ralacas/ofxToxiclibs/README.md

 Libraries
 =========

-To be able to run the TestCases, you need to install CppUnit 1.12.1 before:
+In order to run the tests yourself, you need to have CppUnit 1.12.1 installed:
 [CppUnit](http://sourceforge.net/apps/mediawiki/cppunit/index.php?title=Main_Page)

 Status